For the Sounders, Sunday’s regular-season finale vs. San Jose has massive playoff implications. Here’s what’s at stake.

 “The games leading to the first playoff game are extremely important because it kind of propels us into that mindset that we’re going to make another run for (the) MLS Cup,” Sounders midfielder Alex Roldan said following the club’s draw against the Los Angeles Galaxy on Wednesday.
 “We’ve still got another game left that can set us up for that mentality.
 We’re looking forward to Sunday and turning it around to get some points.”

-Seattle, which is making their league-leading 12th consecutive playoff appearance, is guaranteed home-field advantage in the opening round with any of the top four spots in the standings.
+The Sounders, who are making their league-leading 12th consecutive playoff appearance, are guaranteed home-field advantage in the opening round with any of the top four spots in the standings.

-Sunday’s match is the Rave Green’s fourth of the season against the Quakes, although the July matchup was part of the MLS is Back tournament in Florida.
+Sunday’s match is the Sounders’ fourth of the season against the Quakes, although the July matchup was part of the MLS is Back tournament in Florida.
 The only resounding result was Seattle’s 7-1 win at CenturyLink in September.
 The other two finished in scoreless draws.

 The Quakes (8-8-6) enter the match amped after earning the club’s first postseason berth in three years with a 3-1 win against LAFC on Wednesday.
 Striker Chris Wondolowski, the league’s all-time leading goal scorer, pushed his career total to 166 with a score in the win.

-San Jose, which plays a unique man-marking style, is unbeaten in four of their past five matches, including a scoreless draw against Seattle in October.
+San Jose, which plays a unique man-marking style, is unbeaten in four of its past five matches, including a scoreless draw against Seattle in October.

 But the Sounders are on a 12-game unbeaten streak against the Quakes, which are currently the eighth and final seed in the West.